-Standard safety equipment includes a belt guard, a hopper guard, and a plate guard.
+Standard safety equipment includes a belt guard, which is part of the cabinet, and a plate guard.
 If a transition funnel is used, the plate guard is not required.
 It is important that your application, and/or installation does not render these guards ineffective.
 If for any reason you believe these guards are not adequate, do not use the machine and call Dixie Grinders Inc. at once.
 (256) 582-0477 OR (800) 745-0586.